-For RPKI objects, tal provides the name of the trust anchor locator the object was published under, uri provides the rsync URI of the ROA or router certificate, validity provides the validity of the ROA itself, and chainValidity the validity considering the validity of the certificates along the validation chain.
+For RPKI objects, uri provides the rsync URI of the ROA or router certificate, validity provides the validity of the ROA itself, and chainValidity the validity considering the validity of the certificates along the validation chain.

 For assertions from local exceptions, path will provide the path of the local exceptions file and, optionally, comment will provide the comment if given for the assertion.